dilshankarunarathne/docker-notes/README.md

 ## Standard I/O

 In Linux, standard input represents the keyboard, and standard output is the screen.
+But we can always change the source of thes inputs or outputs.
+This is called **redirection**.